Great Plains Toad - Anaxyrus cognatus

 ) preying on Great Plains Toads.
 (5) Great Plains Toads often occupy Prairie Dog (Cynomys

-sp.) burrows and these burrows may serve as critical refugia for the species (Craig Knowles, Fauna West Wildlife Consultants, pers. comm.).
+sp.) burrows and these burrows may serve as critical refugia for the species (Craig Knowles, Fauna West Wildlife Consultants, personal communication).

 - Literature Cited AboveLegend: View Online Publication